 Morbidity measures traditionally include physician visits, emergency department visits, and hospitalizations.
-To date studies indicate that morbidity due to COPD increases with age, (23,24,28) and in patients with COPD the development of comorbidities are seen at an earlier age.
-(40,41) Morbidity in COPD may also be influenced by concomitant chronic conditions (e.g., cardiovascular disease, musculoskeletal impairment, diabetes mellitus)(42) that are related to smoking, aging and/or COPD.(43)
+To date studies indicate that morbidity due to COPD increases with age, (23.24.28) and in patients with COPD the development of comorbidities are seen at an earlier age.
+(40.41) Morbidity in COPD may also be influenced by concomitant chronic Be sure to read and understand the paragraph entitled Important Purpose & Liability Disclaimer 6 conditions (e.g., cardiovascular disease, musculoskeletal impairment, diabetes mellitus)(42) that are related to smoking, aging and/or COPD.(43)